rickprice/dotfiles/README.md

 # dotfiles
-Dotfiles for use with Chezmoi
+Dotfiles for use with Dotter